-Opportunities for scholarship assistance, tuition waivers and student employment are limited and competitive.
-To apply for awards through MiT, go to www.evergreen.edu/mit/financialaid.htm and download the Master in Teaching Scholarship and Financial Assistance Awards 2015-16 packet after January 1, 2015, or contact the MiT Advising Office at 360.867.6559.
-For priority consideration, submit requests by April 6, 2015.
+Opportunities for scholarship assistance, tuition waivers, and student employment are limited and competitive.
+To apply for awards through MiT, go to evergreen.edu/mit/costs.htm and click on the MiT Financial Assistance Application after January 1, 2017 to complete the online form.
+For priority consideration, submit requests by April 5, 2017.